khiasu/bytecart-ecommerce/README.md

-# TechieHelp E-Commerce
+# Bytecart

-A modern, responsive e-commerce platform built with React and Vite for selling tech accessories and gadgets.
+A modern, responsive e-commerce platform for tech and gaming products built with React and Vite.

 *Developed as an internship project at [TechieHelp](https://www.techiehelp.in/)*